Cara-VC/Paw-Street/README.md

 Make sure command "magick" could running on the path "/front-end"

-### 2.Mapbox
+### 2.AWS

-MapBox is a JavaScript library that render interactive maps.
-We will use it to visualize all lost/found pets' information around the user within a range.
+We will use AWS as cloud platform and deploy the website on cloud.

 ## Backend APIs